 Women in Business Need a Mindset Change

-HHL Success Story: Interview with Conny Wuppermann, CFO palero capital GmbH
+HHL Success Story about Women in Business: Interview with Conny Wuppermann, CFO palero capital GmbH

 This interview was first published in October 2020.

 Conny Wuppermann is the Chief Financial Officer (CFO) of palero capital, a private equity fund she co-founded 10 years ago.
 Since graduating from HHL she has remained in close contact with the Chair of Financial Management and is one of the first supporters of the Center for Corporate Transactions & Private Equity (CCTPE).
 Together they recently awarded the Palero Captial award to the best master thesis in private equity (read the full blog post here).

 “Be courageous and just do it.“